alemayhu/2nft/README.md

-# js-nft-monitor
+# 2nft

-Small javascript web application to print output of `nft export json`.
+web application to let you translate your legacy rules to nftables via iptables-translate.